navahas/type-driven-design/README.md

 ### Reference
-The concepts explored in this repository are part of the ["Type-Driven API Design in Rust" by Will Richton](https://www.youtube.com/watch?v=bnnacleqg6k) from the Strange Loop Conference.
+The concepts explored in this repository are part of the video ["Type-Driven API Design in Rust" by Will Richton](https://www.youtube.com/watch?v=bnnacleqg6k) from Strange Loop Conference.
 For a deeper dive into this topic, consider his [online resource](https://willcrichton.net/rust-api-type-patterns/).